Valine-Uzoukwu/Personal-Finance-App-/README.md

   - Implement strong authentication and authorization
   - Never upload passwords, tokens, or private keys to GitHub
   - Use environment variables and secrets management for all sensitive config

+  - **Additional Customization**
+  - More categories for expenses and income
+  - Savings Goals
+  - Animations and User Effects

 ---